 Steenkamp’s father said that even though he has accepted the court’s decision to charge Pistorius with culpable homicide, he has his own feelings about the whole thing.
 He said in an interview that only Pistorius can really know whether the sentence is acceptable because he’s the only one that knows what really happened that night.

-Steenkamp’s mother also wrote a book about her life, titled “Reeva: A Mother’s Story” that was published in 2014.
+Steenkamp’s mother also wrote a book about her life, titled “Reeva: A Mother’s Story” which was published in 2014.
 The description on Amazon states that the book is a painfully honest and unflinching account of Reeva’s life.